akediyal/cli-todo/README.md

   - Adds a new todo with the provided task description.

 - **`update <todo_num>`**
-  - Marks the todo at the specified number as completed.
+  - Toggles the status of the todo at the specified number.

 - **`edit <todo_num> <new_todo>`**
   - Edits the task description of the todo at the specified number.